 An Airbus A330 Air France aircraft was "received" with firearms in Congo

-On April 11, Air France A330-200 (F-GZCK) Air France operated a repatriation flight on the Paris - Pointe Noire, Congo route.
-Unfortunately, the plane was "received" with firearms.
+On April 11, the Airbus A330-200 (F-GZCK) Air France operated a repatriation flight on the route Paris - Pointe Noire, Congo.
+Unfortunately, the plane was "received" with gunfire.
 The unfortunate event was confirmed by Air France.
 There were no injuries.

 A local policeman, in charge of the airport guard, fired two shots at the French aircraft.
 One bullet penetrated the fuselage, the second ricocheted.
 Both cartridges and the charger from which they were pulled were found.
 The weapon used, a kalashnikov.